-- A. Reservation of Tax Credits by Designated Pools: Each of the seven (7) Congressional Districts has been allocated 14.0% of the State's Credit Ceiling.
+A. Reservation of Tax Credits by Designated Pools: Each of the seven (7) Congressional Districts has been allocated 11.613% of the State's Credit Ceiling.
 The Agency has established certain sub-pools in each Congressional District from which qualifying applications may request a reservation of tax credits.
-The balances remaining in each Congressional District sub-pool (other than the Qualified Non-Profit/CHDO Sub-Pool) will be transferred to the Congressional District general pool for reservations to qualifying applications in their ranking order until all Tax Credits in the Congressional District sub-pool have been reserved.
+The balances remaining in each Congressional District sub-pool will be transferred to the Congressional District general pool for reservations to qualifying applications in their ranking order until all Tax Credits in the Congressional District sub-pool have been reserved.
 Balances remaining in a Congressional District's General Pool will be transferred to the Statewide General Pool for reservations to qualifying applications in the rank order.

-Balances remaining in a Congressional District's Qualified Non-Profit/CHDO Pool will be transferred to a Statewide Non-Profit/CHDO Pool for reservations to qualifying applications which evidence the material participation of a qualified non-profit organization.
-All sub-pools in each Congressional District, will receive the percentage of the State's Credit Ceiling determined on or before the Application Deadline as specified below. - B. Percentage of Credit Ceiling within each Congressional District by Designated Sub-pool.
-Sub-pool Percentages will be applied against the State's Credit Ceiling.
-An application may apply for credits from not more than two (2) sub-pools.
+Fifteen percent (15%) of the State's Credit Ceiling will be allocated to a Statewide Qualified Non-Profit/CHDO Pool for reservations to qualifying applications which evidence the material participation of a qualified non-profit organization.
+Balances remaining in a Statewide Qualified Non-Profit/CHDO Pool in excess of the ten percent (10%) required set-aside will be transferred to the Statewide General Pool.
+All sub-pools in each Congressional District and the Qualified Non-Profit/CHDO Pool will receive the percentage of the State's Credit Ceiling determined on or before the Application Deadline as specified below.